PostHog/posthog.com/contents/blog/feature-flags-as-a-service.md

 > **Aren’t feature flags as a service expensive?** Although you aren’t paying anything to roll your own or use an open source version, you are still paying for the hosting, implementing, and maintaining of it.
 This time and energy can cost much more than the dollar amount you pay a service provider.

-With a feature flags as a service, you worry less about:
+With a feature flags as a service, you gain more confidence in:

 - **Usability.** The service provides a centralized location and UI to manage flags.
 - **Reliability.** The service takes care of the infrastructure, redundancy, speed, and reliability.